There was a time in this fair land when the railroad did not run

 Gordie Howe, the great Detroit Red Wings right winger who became known as Mr Hockey, was my first hero.
 I was four years old and the Red Wings have been my professional hockey team of choice ever since, spanning six decades

-Gordon Lightfoot — a Triple Crown singer/songwriter in a talented stable of musical thoroughbreds (including Neil Young, Joni Mitchell, Robbie Robertson, Leonard Cohen and Ian & Sylvia Tyson) — was my second hero.
+Gordon Lightfoot — a Triple Crown singer/songwriter in a talented stable of musical thoroughbreds including Neil Young, Joni Mitchell, Robbie Robertson, Leonard Cohen, Bruce Cockburn, Stan Rogers and Ian & Sylvia Tyson) — was my second hero.
 I was 16 and he had as much to do with who I eventually became as any figure who ever ignited my imagination.

-I was in Grade 10 in 1967 when my English teacher, Larry McGuire, introduced the class to Lightfoot’s eponymous debut album released a year earlier.
+I was in Grade 10 at H. B. Beal in 1967 when my English teacher, Larry McGuire, introduced the class to Lightfoot’s eponymous debut album released a year earlier.
 He also introduced us to Leonard Cohen.
 Great teacher.
 Unbelievable!

 My ears stood at attention on hearing the opening bars of the first track Rich Man’s Spiritual.
 By the last bars of the final track, Peaceful Waters, I was hooked.
 In between were Long River, The Way I Feel, For Lovin’ Me, Steel Rail Blues, I’m Not Sayin’, Ribbon of Darkness and the great Early Mornin’ Rain, among others.
 It was the first album I ever bought.
 I’ve purchased hundreds since then, including all of Lightfoot’s studio releases.